szawrowski/caitlyn/README.md

 ## About

-**Caitlyn** is a header-only versatile general-purpose C++ library designed to enhance productivity for everyday tasks across multiple platforms.
+**Caitlyn** is a header-only versatile general-purpose C++ library designed to enhance productivity for everyday tasks.

 ## Features